lcx529955/FReMuRe/README.md

 # FReMuRe
-from video to scene graph
+from video to scene graph.

 The code will be made publicly available upon acceptance